pierangeloc/programs-as-data/presentation/deckset.md

 - Then added HTTP check
 - Documentation remained outdated

-^ This is a common issue in complex systems — implementation evolves, but documentation lags
+^ This is a common issue in complex systems — implementation evolves, but documentation lags.
+Documentation can be code documentation, or Confluence/Knowledge base documentation

 ---